louisTheMagnificent/IT-Knowledge/Knowledge/Data structure and algorithm/HashMap.md

 ---
 ## Construction
 Hashmap is used to store key-value pairs to provide fast data insertion, search, and deletion operations.
-First we set a hash function to map the key to an integer value in a fixed range, called a hash code.
-Then we convert the hash code into a valid array index (using Remainder Operation and each position in the array is called bucket).
+First we set a function to map the key to an integer value in a fixed range, called a hash code.
+Then we convert the hash code into a valid array index (using Remainder Operation and each position in the array is called bucket), called hash function.
 Thus we can access the value based on the key directly.

 ---
 ## Hash collision